PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

 - EC2 requires **internet access** to install AWS CLI
 - EC2 start time - cron(45 22 * * ? *) (As per your requirement)
 - EC2 stop time  - cron(45 22 * * ? *)   (As per your requirement)
+- It might take some time to display the spring boot application on browser.
+Wait for the EC2 to complete it's initializing process.

 ---